AidenTran15/my-virtual-assistant/README.md

 hello version 1.0

 # How To Install
-Run command
-pip install requirements
+Run command pip install requirements

-# New Features
+# Suggestion Features
 1. Answer to 'What time is it?'
 2. Dinner random picker
 3. Report weather forecast